skypilot-org/skypilot/sky/design_docs/usage_collection.md

 ### Notes
-1. The Log Timestamp is the start time of sky entrypoint being called.
+1. The Log Timestamp is the start time of the entrypoint being called.
 There is also an `send_time` in the message indicating the time the message is constructed and send to loki (at the end of the call).